fernandoguedes/kamapp-js-front/README.md

 kamapp
 ======

-App for Kamasutra Sex Guide.
+> App for Kamasutra Sex Guide.
-Developed with jQuery Mobile.
+> Developed with jQuery Mobile.
-Studies with JS.
+> Studies with JS and jQuery Mob.